getodk/docs/docs/contributing-tips.rst

 - If there is something you don't know how to do, you can ask.

   - If it is issue related, ask on the issue.
-  - If it is more general, try the #docs-code channel in the `ODK Developer Slack <https://slack.getodk.org>`_.
+  - If it is more general, discuss `on the forum <https://forum.getodk.org/c/development/documentation>`.

 - If you want to try something even though you aren't sure you can do it, go ahead and try.